rinajhinjhina/rohanfaiyaz/content/post/how-to-make-accesible-autocomplete.md

     - Any printable character: Returns the focus to the textbox without closing the popup and types the character.
     - `Down Arrow`: Moves focus to and selects the next option.
 If focus is on the last option, either returns focus to the textbox or does nothing.
     - `Up Arrow`: Moves focus to and selects the previous option.
 If focus is on the first option, either returns focus to the textbox or does nothing.
-    -  Right Arrow: Returns focus to the textbox without closing the popup and moves the input cursor one character to the right.
+    -  `Right Arrow`: Returns focus to the textbox without closing the popup and moves the input cursor one character to the right.
 If the input cursor is on the right-most character, the cursor does not move.
-    - Left Arrow: Returns focus to the textbox without closing the popup and moves the input cursor one character to the left.
+    - `Left Arrow`: Returns focus to the textbox without closing the popup and moves the input cursor one character to the left.
 If the input cursor is on the left-most character, the cursor does not move.
-    - Any printable character: Returns the focus to the textbox without closing the popup and types the character.
+    - _Any printable character_: Returns the focus to the textbox without closing the popup and types the character.

 ### Implementation